 - 02.60.01 Asbestos may be encountered in renovation projects. - 02.60.02 Identify early in design process in the room and at other external locations critical to the project area. - 02.60.03 Identify piping and conduit routes early during design and place outside the classroom spaces being built or remodeled.
-This requirement is to assist in the detailed planning, design and construction needs as they relate to the GPCs. - 02.60.04 Contact: Mike Burke at Environmental Health & Safety (814)865-6391 burke@ehs.psu.edu.
+This requirement is to assist in the detailed planning, design and construction needs as they relate to the GPCs. - 02.60.04 Contact: Environmental Health & Safety (814)865-6391.